junxit/us-congress-bills-110/metadata.md

 - 2008-03-12 — On agreeing to the resolution Agreed to by the Yeas and Nays: 211 - 204 (Roll no. 132). (text: CR H1573)
 - 2008-03-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 211 - 204 (Roll no. 132).(text: CR H1573)
 - 2008-03-12 — Received in the Senate.
+- 2008-03-14 — Message on Senate action sent to the House.
+- 2008-03-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2008-03-14 — Resolution agreed to in Senate without amendment by Unanimous Consent.